-The bill amends existing laws to enhance support for public school students who are deaf or hard of hearing.
-It mandates that school districts provide parents of these children with comprehensive, unbiased information regarding hearing technology, communication methods, and available services.
-Additionally, parents are empowered to choose the communication method they believe is best for their child, and the school district is required to deliver services through professionals trained in that chosen method.
-The bill also stipulates that parents must be informed of their rights and the school district's responsibilities in relation to their child's education.
+The bill amends Alaska's education law to enhance support for public school students who are deaf or hard of hearing.
+It mandates that school districts provide parents of these children with comprehensive, unbiased information about hearing technology, communication methods, and available services.
+Additionally, parents are empowered to choose the communication method they believe is best for their child, and services must be delivered by professionals trained in that chosen method.
+School districts are also required to inform parents of their rights and the district's responsibilities regarding these provisions.

 Furthermore, the bill establishes a centralized program for deaf students, which may be operated by a school district under an agreement with the state department.
-This program is required to provide residential services as part of its educational offerings.
-School districts that operate the program must submit an annual plan of operations for approval and maintain their responsibilities for special education, including transportation for students residing within the district.
+This program will include residential services as part of its educational offerings.
+School districts that operate the program must submit an annual plan for approval and maintain their responsibilities for special education, including transportation for students residing within the district.
 The state department will provide funding to school districts that operate this program for the students enrolled.

 SB0008B, AM CSSB 8(EDC), introduced 05/07/2025: 14.30.272, 14.30.276